Nancy E. Dick

 Nancy E. Dick (born July 22, 1930) was the 41st Lieutenant Governor of Colorado.
 She was a Democrat and served from 1979 to 1987 under Governor Richard Lamm.
 She was Colorado's first female lieutenant governor.

 She was born in Detroit, Michigan and attended the University of Denver College of Law.
 She served two terms in the Colorado House of Representatives before being elected Lieutenant Governor.
 She was the Democratic nominee for the U.S. Senate in 1984, losing to incumbent Republican William L. Armstrong.

+Dick won the Democratic nomination for lieutenant governor in 1978, against Ruben A. Valdez, the only other candidate to receive enough support at the convention to appear on the ballot.

-Dick's grandsons are Tomicah Tillemann and Levi Tillemann.
+Dick's grandsons are Tomicah S. Tillemann and Levi Tillemann.